 All traditional residence hall choices are still available to you if you don't get an apartment.
-You can still reserve your current room, submit an appeal for another room or floor in your current hall, or simply show up on lottery night and take your pick of any open spot on campus (except for apartments and living/learning centers).
+You also may still be able to apply for spaces in the Village if there are still spaces available.
+You definitely can still reserve your current room, submit an appeal for another room or floor in your current hall, or simply show up on lottery night and take your pick of any open spot on campus (except for apartments and the Village).

 We don't have a whole group for an application.
 Can we leave spaces open and request that transfer or consortium students be placed with us?

 No. Applications must be complete (6 people for a 6-person apartment, 4 for a 4-person, etc.).
-If you are looking for people with whom to apply, check out the "Gordon Roommate Search 2014" facebook page for listings of people looking for apartment groups.
+Please note that each application must have the correct number of people for the Fall semester.
+If you are looking for people with whom to apply, check out the "Gordon Roommate Search 2017" Facebook page for listings of people looking for apartment groups.
 You may also post a listing yourself if you are looking for a group with whom to apply.

 Can I live off-campus?

 Gordon College requires all full-time students to live on-campus.
 We do realize that living on campus is not possible for all students due to various life circumstances.
-To address these specific needs, students who are 23 or older, married, or living at home are automatically approved as commuters.
-Other students who wish to commute must submit an Off-Campus Housing Application to the Director of Housing.
+To address these specific needs, students who are 23 or older, married, or living at home qualify to be commuters.
+These students must submit an application to the Director of Housing each year that they intend to live off campus.
 No student should commit to a lease before being approved.
 Gordon College is not responsible for leases signed or money paid before being approved by the Director of Housing.
 Once approved to live off-campus, students may not participate in any other part of the housing process.

 Do I have to know exactly where I will be living off-campus?

 No. In fact, you should not sign a lease until after you are approved to live off-campus.
-If you are approved, you are required to submit your off-campus address to CSD by September 15, 2014.
+If you are approved, you are required to submit your off-campus address to Student Life by September 15, 2017.

 If I am applying to live off-campus, do I need to pay a housing deposit?

-If you do not meet the automatic approval criteria you are required to pay a housing deposit so that you will be eligible for on-campus housing in the event your off-campus application is not approved.
-If you are approved as a commuter, your deposit will be refunded.
+If you do not qualify to live off campus you are required to pay a housing deposit so that you will be eligible for on-campus housing.
+If your case of hardship is considered extraordinary and you are approved to live off campus, your housing deposit will be refunded.